 Incredible time on the island!
 Tom is a fantastic leader and teacher and i will 100% be returning to experience another island adventure in the future :)

 Ian Carrington - London

 Amazing experience that I would recommend to anyone who wants to learn the skills to survive and thrive on a desert island.
-The 2 instructors have a huge wealth of knowledge that they always have time share with you.
+The two instructors have a huge wealth of knowledge that they always have time share with you.
 I also loved the fact I totally detached from my mobile phone, tablet and other technologies and get back in touch with nature.
-I never used to care about high tide or low tide, but over there I do as you need to know that to survive!!
+I never used to care about high tide or low tide, but over there I do as you need to know that to survive!